topkecleon/telegram-bot-bash/README.md

 13. @botfather replies with `Success!
 The new status is: DISABLED. /help`

 ### Install bashbot
+1. Go to the directory you want to install bashbot, e.g.

+   - your $HOME directory (install and run with your user-ID)
+   - /usr/local if you want to run as service

-Clone the repository:
+2. Clone the repository:
 ```
 git clone --recursive https://github.com/topkecleon/telegram-bot-bash
 ```

-Create a file called token and paste the token in there.
+3. Change to directory ```telegram-bot.bash``` and run ```./bashbot.sh init``` and follow the instructions.

-Then start editing the commands.
+Then start editing the commands.sh.

 ### Receive data
 You can read incoming data using the following variables: